cloudfoundry/uaa/docs/RateLimiterConfig.md

 ## <a id="DocCID"></a> Credential ID Definition

+This field configures the Credential ID that will be used by all Limiters that use "withCallerCredentialsID".
+If it is left out those Limiters will no longer work as expected.
+If there is no such Limiter this definition can also be left out.

+All Credential ID Definitions consist of a *key* ("JWT" or "JWTjsonField" in the below examples) and a *parameters* section, divided by a colon (":").
+The format of the parameters section depends on the used type.
+The parameters may be empty for specific types and in that case the colon may be left out.
+But currently no such type exists.

+Currently there are two different supported *key* types of Credential ID Definition: "JWT" and "JWTjsonField" - which are explained below.

+Both types can be used to extract the Credential ID from a provided JWT.
-The value of the 'credentialID' field has a number of variations, here is an example that extracts a JSON based 'email' field via a 'regex' from the 'Claims' section:
+Here is an example that extracts a JSON based 'email' field via a 'regex' from the 'Claims' section:
 > credentialID: 'JWT:Claims+"email"\s*:\s*"(.*?)"'

 Note: since the above regex does not differentiate between a 'root' 'email' field and a nested 'email' field,